13.01.2021

-Although a nice curry dish, such as butter chicken, is fantastic to have on your plate, getting it on your clothes on the other hand raises the question – how can you remove turmeric stains?
-Read on to discover how to tackle the situation in case of a turmeric (haldi) or curry stain emergency.
+Although a nice curry dish, such as butter chicken, is fantastic to have on your plate, getting it on your clothes raises the question of how to remove turmeric stains.
+Read on to discover how to tackle a turmeric (haldi) or curry stain emergency.

 6 steps to remove turmeric stains from white clothes